franzejr/android-general-recyclerview/README.md

 # AndroidGeneralRecyclerView
-Creating a GeneralRecyclerViewAdapter to be used on RecyclerViews
+Creating a RecyclerViewAdapter to prevent boilerplate code.

+This code offers you one main classes to extend and create your own recyler view adapter implementation.

 #How to use